smitdalt/machine-learning/README.md

 ABET: Math/Science, Engineering Topics.

 Outcomes:
-- Understand the basic types of of machine learning:
+- Understand the basic process of machine learning:
 - Understand the concepts of learning theory, i.e., what is learnable, bias, variance, overfitting.
 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
-- Understand the application of learned models to problems in classification, prediction, clustering, time-series, computer vision, and NLP.
-- The ability to identify, load, and prepare a data set for a given problem.
 - The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
+- Understand the application of learned models to problems in classification, prediction, clustering, computer vision, and NLP.
+- Understand deep learning concepts including representation learning.
 - The ability to assess the quality of predictions and inferences.
 - The ability to apply methods to real world data sets.

-Tools: Python and related packages for data analysis, machine learning, and visualization.
-Jupyter Notebooks.

 References: